-- a.
+a.
 The Dean or his/her designee shall consult with the department or program resident faculty concerning the need for hiring and reappointing community faculty.
 The department or program resident faculty shall be responsible for evaluating the academic credentials of the candidates and for making recommendations to the President/designee.
 Community faculty shall report achievements to the Dean at the end of each evaluation cycle as required by Article 22.
-This report may be used in reappointment recommendations and decisions. - b.
-Assignments shall be communicated to the community faculty as early as possible, normally by July 1.
+This report may be used in reappointment recommendations and decisions.

-Subd.
+- b.
+Assignments shall be communicated to the community faculty as early as possible, normally by July 1. - Subd.
 7. Benefits.
+Benefits will be determined based on the eligibility criteria set forth in Article 35.